apapadopoulou/ASE-LabAssignments/README.md

 This maven project is created for the purposes of the third lab assignment and the objective is to practice unit testing.
 You can find details [here](unittesting/README.md).

+---

+## <a name="source"></a>SourceCodeAnalyzer

+This maven project is created for the purposes of the fourth lab assignment and contains a system that needs to be modified, on order to improve the design quality using design patterns.
+You can find details [here](SourceCodeAnalyzer/README.md).